Srihari2222/Crop-Yield-Predictor/cyp-backend-FLASK/README.md

  - Flask-CORS: An extension for Flask that simplifies Cross-Origin Resource Sharing (CORS) handling.
  - scikit-learn: A machine learning library in Python for various tasks.
  - Gunicorn: Gunicorn (Green Unicorn) is a WSGI HTTP server for Python web applications.
 It serves as a production-ready server that can handle multiple concurrent requests efficiently.
 Gunicorn is often used to deploy Flask applications to production environments.
+#
+### Handling ML model
+First, you need to upload the model.pkl file on your github.
+As the file may exceed the limit, you need to push it using github large file system(lfs).
+Then using pickle you can load the saved model in the app.py file.
+Now you can use this model to predict the crop yield based on the values obtained from the frontend to the backend server.
+Then on the post request sent by frontend, you can utilize the data and send a response which contains the predicted value.
+But in the server  you dont need to write the frontend url as you are just responding to a request.
+###### Note:
+While running server locally, you can use debug=True, but when deploying you need to erase that line and define a port number.
+#
+### Deploying the Server on render.com
+Once you pushed your folder onto github, you can easily host your flask server on render.com.
+But while creating server on render, you need to put all the values as shown below:
+1. You need to link your repository.
+2. Then you need to type the folder name where the backend server lies.
+3. put the build command as : `pip install -r requirements.txt`
+4. put start command as : `gunicorn app:app` , in which 'app:' is the name of your .py file and ':app' is the name of your FLASK(__name__) instance name.
+5. keep remaining settings as it is.
+6. Run the latest commit and then the server successfully starts running.
+7. Copy the server url : (`https://{your server name}.onrender.com`) and use it in the frontend where the post request is used.
+#
+### Conclusion
+I conclude that the free server can't handle more traffic. you can still deploy on aws but on a charge basis.
+You should follow proper steps to connect the react and flask.